oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/gitea.md

 ---
 id: gitea
-title: Gitea
+title: Gitea / Forgejo
 ---

 :::note
-This is not actually its own provider.
+This is not actually a fully serparate provider.
 For more details and options please refer to the [GitHub Provider Options](github.md)
 :::

 1. Create a new application: `https://< your gitea host >/user/settings/applications`